petter-holmberg/cpp-ref/classes.md

         // Virtual functions (protected if needed), defining implementation details };

-Base classes with a high cost of change should have public functions that are nonvirtual rather than (non-pure) virtual.
+Base classes with a high cost of change should have public functions that are non-virtual rather than (non-pure) virtual.
 Virtual functions should be made private, or protected if derived classes need to be able to call them (see [NVI](#NVI)).
 Destructors are an exception to this rule.
 [Sutter05](#Sutter05) §39

 Base classes should always be abstract if they don't need to be used as leaf classes in an inheritance hierarchy.